codepath/android_guides/Configuring-a-Parse-Server.md

             </receiver>
     ```

-### Supporting Parse Files
+### Storing Files with Parse

-You can continue to save large files to Parse using `ParseFile` without any major changes:
+You can continue to save large files to your Parse backend using `ParseFile` without any major changes:

 ```java
 byte[] data = "Working at Parse is great!".getBytes();